jdertmann/bonn-mensa/README.md

   --vegetarian          Only show vegetarian options --mensa {SanktAugustin,CAMPO,Hofgarten,FoodtruckRheinbach,VenusbergBistro,CasinoZEF/ZEI,Foodtruck, Rabinstraße}
                         The canteen to query.
 Defaults to CAMPO.
+  --price {Student, Staff, Guest}
-  --filter-categories [CATEGORY ...]
+          The price to display on output defaults to Student --filter-categories [CATEGORY ...]
                         Meal categories to hide.
 Defaults to ['Buffet', 'Dessert'].
   --date DATE           The date to query for in YYYY-MM-DD format.
 Defaults to today.